 - Data journalism and investigative reporting experience a plus.

-- Experience: 2-4 years, with exposure to news reporting in a magazine or newspaper.
-The ideal candidate has the stomach for hard reporting on tough issues, while being able to mix up his or her workload with feature writing from time to time.
+- The ideal candidate has the stomach for hard reporting on tough issues, while being able to mix up his or her workload with feature writing from time to time.

 More info on current openings

 - Location: Bangalore or Chennai.
 (Other cities possible for the right profile – let’s discuss)